axelvaldez/radical-companies/_posts/Blog/2022-08-10-a-radical-bid-for-the-future-of-business.markdown

     <p>Percent of Profit</p>
    </th>
    <td class="_list-item">
     <p>&ldquo;We make money, when you make money.&rdquo; The platform makes money when the Founders start paying the investors from.
-Here the company is more directly aligned with investors and founders, but it still does not align well with the RADICAL model where people and communities come first.</p>
+Here the company is more directly aligned with investors and founders, but it still does not align well with the <span class="_paradigm">RADICAL</span> model where people and communities come first.</p>
    </td>
   </tr>
   <tr>